PaulSoderlind/FinancialEconometrics/Readme.md

-# Notice
-If GitHub fails to render the notebook, then use [nbviewer](https://nbviewer.jupyter.org/).
-Instructions: try to open the notebook in GitHub, copy the link and paste it in the address field of nbviewer.

 # Introduction

-Julia code for a Financial Econometrics (MSc) course at UNISG.
+This repository contains Julia code for a Financial Econometrics (MSc) course at UNISG.

-The current version is tested on Julia 1.1.

-The code does not use any specialized econometrics packages, just general purpose packages (plotting, optimization, distributions,...).
-I believe that improves the learning of econometric methods.

-The .ipynb files are Julia notebooks.
-They use data in the Data folder and Julia functions in the jlFiles folder.
-The notebooks are meant to be used together with my lecture notes (the pdf file).

 # Instructions

-If you just want to see a notebook, click on it.

-You use IJulia to edit and run these Julia notebooks.
-You can either install Julia/IJulia on your local computer (see https://github.com/JuliaLang/IJulia.jl for instructions) or use a web service (www.JuliaBox.com or https://cocalc.com).
+1. Most files are jupyter notebooks.
+Click one of them to see it online.
+If GitHub fails to render the notebook, then use [nbviewer](https://nbviewer.jupyter.org/).
+Instructions: try to open the notebook at GitHub, copy the link and paste it in the address field of nbviewer.

+2. To download this repository, use the Download (as zip) in the Github menu.
+Otherwise, clone it.

+# On the Files

+1. ChapterNumber_Topic.ipynb are notebooks organised around different topics.
+The chapter numbers correspond to the lecture notes (pdf).

+2. The pdf file contains the lecture notes.

+3. The folder Data contains some data sets used in the notebooks, while the folder jlFiles contains .jl files with some functions used in the notebooks.

+4. The current version is tested on Julia 1.1.